 That was just the beginning of things to come.
 Before the day was done, 13 more bucks passed within bow range, two of which, if it weren’t for busted tines, I would have been thrilled to take.
 The combination of the busted-up racks and my hopes of the monster returning kept my bow from being drawn.
 Still, not a bad day for going into new land cold.

 The Power of Topo Maps

 As was the case with that hunt, contour maps can be very valuable.
-Tom Indrebo, owner of Bluff Country Outfitters, knows it well: “I rely a lot on maps and photos,” Tom recently divulged.
+Tom Indrebo, owner of Bluff Country Outfitters, knows it well.
+“I rely a lot on maps and photos,” Tom said.
 “Here in Buffalo County (Wisconsin), the terrain has lots of relief changes.
 Maps can tell me a lot about how deer are using the habitat and show me many good stand locations.
 When I’m forced to set stands on new ground during the season, that information lets me minimize disturbances.
 My hunters have been able to take a lot of great bucks from stands I’ve found on maps.”

 So, if the 1,300-foot index contour is running along the side of a hill, the next contour going up the hill will be the 1,320-foot line.
 The one on the downhill side of the index contour would be the 1,280.

 The advantage this gives hunters lies in showing changes in elevation.
 Because contour lines are lines of a constant elevation at set intervals, we can see how flat or steep the terrain is.
 When contours are spaced relatively far apart, the terrain is fairly flat.
 Conversely, the closer they are together the steeper the terrain.

 With this understanding you can begin to see topographical features emerge.
 For example, a series of contours forming concentric circles indicates either a bowl or a hill.
 If the elevations are dropping, it’s a bowl, with the reverse indicating a hill.
 Just that easily, you can begin to read terrain features.